-As with the posters, we have greatly expanded the photo-based social media cards.
-Some examples have been included below but please visit the website for the complete set: www.alzint.org/wam.
+As with the posters, we refreshed the photo-based social media cards and resized them so that they comply with new social media specifications.
+Some examples have been included below but please visit the website for the complete set: www.worldalzmonth.org.